al3xand3w0lf/STM32L496-DMA-FreeRTOS-SDMMC-SdCard-Base-Project/README.md

 Since BSP_SD_ReadBlocks and BSP_SD_WriteBlocks are \_\_weak functions and my driver will be used instead.

 As allways its the users responsibility to read through the code for full understanding

+The Folder "JUST_BECASUE" contains SD Card DMA RTOS project which are working out of the Box configured with CubeMX